-Wrong RTW letters being sent out telling the Burnout sufferer that they must attend a final stage meeting where a “grandparent manager” will decide their future with the organisation.
+Wrong RTW letters being sent out telling the Burnout sufferer that they must attend a final stage meeting where the “grandparent manager” will decide their future with the organisation.
 Causing great distress and compounding feelings of disengagement.

 RTW meetings where the Burnout party was accompanied by a friend who stopped the meeting when it became distressing for the employee.

-I often felt like I was trying to walk down an up escalator where the top was going back to work.
+From that moment on, I often felt like I was trying to walk down an up escalator where the top was going back to work.
 I knew we were following a procedure, I felt very much that I was being processed.

 15. The first time back to the workplace is hard